aaugustin/myks-gallery/README.rst

 Tuple of (category name, regular expression) defining how to extract album information — category, date, name — from the paths of photo files.

-The regular expressions match paths relative to ``GALLERY_PHOTO_DIR``.
+The regular expressions match paths relative to the root of the photo storage.
 They contain the following captures:

 - ``a_name``: album name (mandatory) — to capture several bits, use ``a_name1``, ``a_name2``, etc.